vsco/dcdr/README.md

 ## Overview

 Decider is a [feature flag](https://en.wikipedia.org/wiki/Feature_toggle) system with adaptable backends.
 It supports both `percentile` and `boolean` flags for controlled infrastructure rollouts and kill switches.
 Decider is built to be adaptable to any backing datastore.
-At the moment only [Consul](https://www.consul.io/intro/getting-started/kv.html) and [Etcd](https://coreos.com/etcd/) are supported but [ZooKeeper](https://zookeeper.apache.org/), and [Redis](http://redis.io/) adapters are in the works.
+At the moment only [Consul](https://www.consul.io/intro/getting-started/kv.html), [Etcd](https://coreos.com/etcd/), and [Redis](http://redis.io/) are supported but a [ZooKeeper](https://zookeeper.apache.org/) is planned.

 Decider has four major components.